-- 3. Office paper consumption was approximately 1,556,500 sheets in 2023 and approximately 1,416,625 sheets in 2022. - 4.
-The number of decimal places for this intensity data has been revised to 5 to enhance comparability.
+3. Office paper consumption was approximately 639,500 sheets in 2024 and approximately 1,556,500 sheets in 2023.

 A2.
 USE OF RESOURCES

 The Group is committed to becoming a resource-saving and environmentally friendly enterprise to promote environmental protection.
 During daily operation, electricity, water and paper are the major resources consumed.
 The Group has established relevant environmental protection policies and corporate social responsibility policies which set out procedures in governing the efficient use of these resources, with reference to the objective of achieving higher energy efficiency and reducing the use of unnecessary materials.